Amin-MAG/My-Notes/English/Friends Series/Season-06.md

 ## Sentences

-- If it is any consolation, before she dropped it, he seemed to enjoy it.
+- If it is any consolation, before he dropped it, he seemed to enjoy it.
 - I got tricked into all those things.

 ## Words